 Reuben Jackson served as curator of the Smithsonian’s Duke Ellington Collection in Washington, D.C. for over twenty years.
 His music reviews have been published in the Washington Post, Washington City Paper, Jazz Times, and on NPR’s “All Things Considered.”
 Jackson is also an educator and mentor with The Young Writers Project.
 He taught poetry for 11 years at the Writer’s Center in Bethesda, Maryland and taught high school for two years in Burlington, Vermont.
+He is also a founding member of the New Music-Theatre workshop and currently works for the organization as a librettist.
 His poems have been published in over 40 anthologies; his first volume is fingering the keys, which Joseph Brodsky picked for the Columbia Book Award.
 Reuben Jackson is currently an archivist with the University of the District of Columbia’s Felix E. Grant Jazz Archives.
 From 2013 until 2018, he was host of Friday Night Jazz on Vermont Public Radio.